lk22/vue-pomodoro-tracker/README.md

 #### Todos for the future
 - [ ] add a more nicer layout
 - [ ] make the application responsive
-- [ ] add a settings page for customizing the timer
+- [x] add a settings page for customizing the timer
 - [ ] add a history page for showing the history of the pomodoros
+- [ ] fix interval incrementing issue when long break is completed